Privacy and Terms

 - in order that we may perform our services and obligations under any contract with us

-- for the legitimate interests of the SCR or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+- for the legitimate interests of SYMCA or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

 - for processing which is necessary for compliance with a legal obligation